ufdatastudio/mixtec-namedate-classifiers/README.md

 ./setup_dataset.sh
 ```

 This will download the dataset to your local system.
+When the huggingface user name and password are requested, you should use your Huggingface user name and token (not your password).
+You can create a token in your Huggingface account settings.

 ### 2. Setting up the Python Environment